cyberphone/I-JSON-Number-System/README.md

 *I-JSON [[RFC7493](https://tools.ietf.org/html/rfc7493)] defines rules which enable interoperability between between different implementations.
-Although useful, many applications depend on numeric data which currently is dealt with in non-standard ways.
+Although useful, many applications depend on extended numeric data which currently is dealt with in non-standard ways.
 This document describes some of the more common variants, with the goal of eventually establishing some kind of standard, be it de-facto or real.*